by Howard Fosdick © FolkFluteWorld.com

 One vital distinction is between vessel flutes and pipe flutes.
 Vessel flutes -- sometimes called globular flutes -- are enclosed chambers inside of which air vibrates, or resonates.
 Modern ocarinas work like this.

-This diagram illustrates this distinction.
+The diagram below illustrates this distinction.
 On the left is a side view of a recorder fipple.
 The air intake automatically directs the player's breath to where it needs to go.

 By transverse flutes, we mean flutes you hold at a right angle to play, like a traditional concert flute.
 Other flutes are end-blown, meaning you hold them straight out from your body when you play them, like a recorder.
 These are also referred to as vertical flutes, since you hold them vertically while playing.